That age-old question about age. What is the best age to take a child to Walt Disney World?

 The 8 Pros to Taking Kids 3 Years & Under to Walt Disney World

-Air-conditioning is everywhere; You can't say the same for going on a beach holiday.
+Air-conditioning is everywhere; you can't say the same for going on a beach holiday.

-Pure Disney Magic; Now the less practical pros, it's magical.
+Pure Disney Magic; now the less practical pros, it's magical.
 Yeah, your kid can't remember but there is nothing that makes your eyes fill with happy tears faster than seeing your kid toddle towards Mickey Mouse, trust me, I know.

-Tons to do; There is enough to keep even the littlest of kid entertained.
+Tons to do; there is enough to keep even the littlest of kid entertained.
 So many of the rides and shows are still enjoyable for littlies.

-It's all real; The magic is real at this age.
+It's all real; the magic is real at this age.
 All the characters are real and that look on their face in the moment will stay with you as their parent for the rest of your life.
 They might not remember it, but you sure will.

 The Downsides to Taking Kids 3 Years & Under to Walt Disney World

-Scared of the characters; There is a chance your kid will be scared of characters at this age.
+Scared of the characters; there is a chance your kid will be scared of characters at this age.
 And if that’s one of your biggest motivators for going, it’s going to be so disappointing for you and maybe even traumatic for your kid.

 Taking 4 – 7 Year Olds to Walt Disney World

-More rides; The list of rides and attractions suitable for them continues to grow.
+More rides; the list of rides and attractions suitable for them continues to grow.

-Can cope with more; Yes, the stroller is there and the ability to return to your hotel for a break.
+Can cope with more; yes, the stroller is there and the ability to return to your hotel for a break.
 But they can walk further, queue longer and feel less cranky in the heat.

 It’s magical; But most importantly, it’s still magical and there is a high chance it is still real for them.
 That is Rapunzel they’re hugging.
 Tinker Bell waved from the parade.
 Minnie twirled with them at dinner.
 And trust me, cast members go out of their way to make kids feel special.

 They can remember visiting; They will be able to come home and talk about it.
-It’s the reason we have our Instagram account.
-My daughter loved going through the photos and videos and reliving that moment.

 Only young once; They’re only this young once, and you should be enjoying the magic of it.